The information in this article was correct at the time of publication (July 2020).

 You can find information on how to fill out the form here.
 Incidentally, you will need a separate form for every member of your party, including children.

 There was so little luggage that the carousel wasn’t even moving.
 There were just a dozen or so suitcases lying on the weirdly stationery luggage carousel.

-Staff did not seem interested in enforcing this measure.
-At first we were slightly perturbed, but after a couple of days we more or less forgot about it.
+The staff did not seem interested in enforcing this measure.
+At first, we were slightly perturbed, but after a couple of days, we more or less forgot about it.

 Away from the hotel

 On one day I took a long walk along Playa d’en Bossa beach to see how things were.
 The beach was quieter than I remembered it although there were still a substantial amount of people swimming and sunbathing.
 More or less no masks were in evidence.

 It was a different story on the main strip though.
 It was practically empty.
 The only shops open were chemists, tobacconists, and the occasional bar.
 And it looked like the only bar patrons were the locals.